-- There's a separate lib sub-directory, let's explore it first: - lib contains intlist.c, intlist.h, testlist.c and it's own Makefile. - lib/Makefile builds two core targets: - The executable testlist. - The library libintlist.a containing intlist.o. - The new parts of that Makefile are:
+- There's a separate lib sub-directory, let's explore it first: - lib contains intlist.c, intlist.h, testlist.c and it's own Makefile, lib/Makefile, which builds two core targets: - The executable testlist. - The library libintlist.a containing intlist.o. - To do this, lib/Makefile has the following new parts: